JannatinNaimXIII/interactive-cares-dsa/Live Classes/02 - JavaScript Data Types & Type Coercion/README.md

 ###### Type Coercion/Casting

-In JavaScript we can *convert* one primitive type to another.
+In JavaScript, we can *convert* one primitive type to another.
 This can either be done implicitly or explicitly.

 This is especially important when fetching data from external sources such as an HTTP response or an HTML Form.
 The data we get might be in a string representation which is a sequence of digits.
 We can convert such strings into JavaScript